curtisjhu/farmer-s-market/README.md

 # Farmer's Market
 Small Public Pinboard for the farmers.

-This was a 1 day project.
-I learned Ruby + Rails from scratch.
+This was a ~1 day project + some time to refine the code.
+I basically learned Ruby + Rails from scratch.

 > Frontend: Next.js + tailwindcss -> vercel
 <br/>